janusqa/DjangoStore/README.md

 - Searching. see ProductViewSet views.py.  need to import SearchFilter from rest_framework.filters
 - Sorting. see ProductViewSet views.py. need to import OrderingFilter from rest_framework.filters
 - Pagination. see pagination.py, views.py need to import PageNumberPagination from rest_framework.pagination

+### Auth
+- in our custom core app which is specifi to this app and used for defining specific behaviours for this app we can extend the User model.
+See models.py in core app
+- Now tell Django we need to use our our extended User model via AUTH_USER_MODEL in main app setting.py.
+- DONT FORGET TO RUN MIGRATIONS TO take account of our new extended model
+  - This will give us an error about our very first migration being dependant on the defalut User we want to swapout
+  - This is because we have done it in the middle of the project (usually you should do this as part of your project set up but here we are).
+Create the class even if you have to use "pass" to leave it empty.
+  - The only fix is to drop the database and recreate it from scratch.
+SO REMEMBER TO AVOID THIS JUST DO IT AS ONE OF THE FIRST THINGS WHEN CONFIRUING YOUR APPS and save yourself the pain.
+  - Now note that Users will not be present in Admin Console since we changed it.
+We need to go to admin.py in core app and register it like we did our CustomProductAdmin
+  - Customize CustomUserAdmin in this case to ask for email during registration in the admin interface.
+See admin.py in core app
+- now go thru entire app where you imported the default user model and make changes that will swap out the default User for our User model.
+We have to be careful here not to make any app dependant on core where our User model is
+  - so... for example in our likes app we are using the default User model which we need to change
+  - so... in models.py of apps app import settings and now we can access our user model via "settings.AUTH_USER_MODEL".
+That is anywhere we have old User we can replace it with importing settings and then accessing our user model via "settings.AUTH_USER_MODEL"
+  - Django creates permissons based on our models that we can assing them to groups we make.
+Sometimes we may need a permission that may not quite fit the ones django created so we can create them on the model ourselves.
+Eg. we can create a permission to cancel our order.
+See store.models.py and review the Meta class in the order model.
+It consist of permissons = ["xxx", 'yyy"] where xxx is the permission code we use in our app and yyy is a friendly description.
+Remember to run migrations afer creating permissions